 2/ Choose your preparation route with care.

 Make sure you select your chosen preparation with care (Private Tuition, Tuition Groups, Guided 11 Plus Courses and using 11 Plus books at home are the main routes chosen by most parents).
 They each come with their price tags and their own benefits and drawbacks.
 The most important aspect to think about when choosing is whether you can deliver it within the family.
 Any of the four main routes of preparation suits different families in different ways, one or two are likely to be more suitable for you than others- use the links to find out more.
 Remember higher cost doesn’t necessarily mean better.
-For some children preparing at home using books is the very best solution (and it is the cheapest).

 3/ If you start early concentrate on core Maths and English skills.